Best Handgun Ammo for Self-Defense in Common Calibers

 Bullet type is one of the most critical decisions one must make when choosing the best round for self-defense.

-Bullet type affects the price the round.
+Bullet type affects the price of the round.
 More importantly, it determines what kind of injury the round can inflict.
 In no uncertain terms, some bullets have the capacity to deal more damage to their target than others.

 Here are the most common types of bullets for self-defense.